SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 SpectroCoin Bitcoin Merchant plugin for WordPress WooCommerce
 ---------------
-This is [SpectroCoin](https://spectrocoin.com/) Bitcoin Payment Module for [WordPress](https://wordpress.org/).
+This is [SpectroCoin Bitcoin Payment Module for WordPress](https://spectrocoin.com/en/plugins/accept-bitcoin-wordpress-woocommerce.html).
 This extenstion allows to easily accept bitcoins (and other cryptocurrencies such as DASH) at your WordPress or WooCommerce website.
 You can view [a how to integrate bitcoin payments for WordPress tutorial](https://www.youtube.com/watch?v=OTbLlI7sF8U).

 To succesfully use this plugin, you have to have a SpectroCoin Bitcoin wallet.
 You can get it [here](https://spectrocoin.com/en/bitcoin-wallet.html).
-Also you have to create a merchant project to get merchant and project IDs, to do so create a new merchant project [here](https://spectrocoin.com/en/merchant/api/create.html).
+Also you have to create a merchant project to get Merchant and Project IDs, to do so create a new merchant project [here](https://spectrocoin.com/en/merchant/api/create.html).

 **INSTALLATION**